Asset Management Service¶

 The API divides the functions into categories, for each category you can use a different controller.
 This section describes the controllers:

-An aspect type is a template for creating multiple aspects with the same variables.
-They can be used in asset types.
+An Aspect Type is a template for creating multiple aspects with the same variables.
+Aspects are a data modeling mechanism for assets.
+Aspects group related data points based on their logical association.
+An aspect can consist of several variables.
 You can configure, read or delete your aspect types.
 An aspect type is accessed by its ID.
-There are predefined aspect types, which are available for all users, but cannot be modified or deleted.
+There are predefined aspect types which are available for all users, but cannot be modified or deleted.

 The Asset Management Service provides basic asset types for users.
 These are predefined asset types, which are available for all users, but cannot be modified or deleted.
 The available basic asset types are documented in the References for Basic Types.